 A bill to be entitled

 An act relating to construction liens and bonds; amending s.
-255.05, F.S.; requiring that the bond number be stated on the first page of the bond; requiring the contractor to serve a notice of contest of claim against the payment bond; providing additional time for service when the bond is not recorded; providing the form and content for a notice to contractor; providing for a sworn notice of nonpayment and providing the form and content of the notice; prohibiting a public authority from withholding payment to a contractor when the contractor has provided a payment bond; amending s.
-713.015, F.S.; requiring that a contractor provide an owner with a general statement of an owner’s rights and responsibilities under Florida’s Construction Lien Law; requiring that a signed copy of the statement be filed with the building permit application; specifying the form and content of the statement; deleting the requirement that notice be included in the direct contract between the contractor and the owner; amending s.
-713.06, F.S.; revising the form of a notice for liens of persons not in privity with the owner; amending s.
-713.13, F.S.; revising the form of the notice of commencement; requiring a payment bond to be attached to a notice of commencement if a project is bonded; amending s.
-713.135, F.S.; revising the warning to the owner printed on certain permit cards; deleting a requirement relating to filing a notice of commencement before certain inspections; revising the warning to the owner provided on a building permit form; creating s.
-713.137, F.S.; prohibiting the authority issuing a building permit or a private provider performing inspection services from inspecting an improvement until certain documents have been filed and the information in the notice of commencement meets certain standards; providing exceptions; amending s.
+255.05, F.S.; requiring that the bond number be stated on the first page of the bond; requiring the contractor to serve a notice of contest of claim against the payment bond; providing additional time for service when the bond is not recorded; specifying the duration of the bond; amending s.
+713.132, F.S., requiring notice of termination to be served on lienors in privity with the owner; amending s.
 713.16, F.S.; revising requirements for demands for a copy of a construction contract and a statement of account; authorizing a lienor who submits or mails a claim of lien to the clerk for recording to make certain demands to an owner for certain written statements; providing requirements for such written demands; amending s.
 713.18, F.S.; providing additional methods by which certain items may be served; specifying the information required on certain written instruments under certain circumstances; amending s.
 713.22, F.S.; requiring that the contractor serve a notice of contest of lien; amending s.
-713.23, F.S.; providing for a sworn notice of nonpayment and providing the form and content of the notice; requiring that the contractor serve a notice of contest of claim against the payment bond and a notice of bond; clarifying the attachment of the bond to the notice; providing an effective date.
+713.23, F.S.; requiring that the contractor serve a notice of contest of claim against the payment bond and a notice of bond; clarifying the attachment of the bond to the notice; specifying the duration of the bond; providing an effective date.

 Be It Enacted by the Legislature of the State of Florida:

 Section 1.
-Paragraph (a) of subsection (1) and subsection (2) of section 255.05, Florida Statutes, are amended to read:
+Paragraph (a) of subsection (1) and paragraph (a) of subsection (2) of section 255.05, Florida Statutes, are amended to read:

 255.05 Bond of contractor constructing public buildings; form; action by materialmen.—